AREAS AND SIGHTS

 • Hakusan Murodo Lodge.

 This is one of the closest accommodations to the summit.
 It is a communal sleeping quarters shared with other hikers.
-Reservations must be made by phone.
+Reservations must be made by phone (an English translation service is available from May to October).
 Snacks, drinks, and beer are available for purchase (cash only).
 Accommodation fee must be paid in cash upon check-in.
 More information here (Automatic English translation available).

 • Hakusan Raicho-so Hut.

 This is one of the closest accommodations to the summit.
 It has private rooms for small groups.
-Reservations must be made by phone.
+Reservations must be made by phone (an English translation service is available from May to October).
 Snacks, drinks, and beer are available for purchase (cash only).
 An advanced security payment of 10,000 yen must be paid via bank transfer at least one week before the reservation.
 More information here (Automatic English translation available).

 • Nanryu Sansou Lodge / Nanryu ga Bamba Cabins and Campsite

 Located between the summit of Mt.
 Hakusan and Mt.
 Bessan.
 The Lodge has communal sleeping quarters, private cabins, and camping grounds.
 Snacks, drinks, and beer are available for purchase (cash only).
 Accommodation fee must be paid in cash upon check-in.
-Reservations must be made by phone.
+Reservations must be made by phone (Japanese only).
 More information here (Japanese).

 INFORMATION